 - INFO 248 Beginning Cataloging and Classification

-Sections on digital curation or digitization and digital preservation [See current topics.
+Sections on Digital Curation or Digitization and Digital Preservation; History of Books [See current topics.
 Select class number then topics]

 - INFO 286 Interpersonal Communication Skills for Librarians